Programs

 Our Program

-Each camper is assigned to an Adventure Group, composed of 12-15 campers, which is led by two counselors and one senior staff member.
+Each camper is assigned to an Adventure Group, composed of 10-14 campers and led by 3-5 summer camp staff.
 The Adventure Groups explore over 250 acres of forests, trails, gardens, buildings, team-building challenges, and outdoor play areas.
 Each group cooks out over a campfire and sleeps under the stars at least once a week.
 Older campers may challenge themselves on the high ropes course, and younger campers aim for new heights on the climbing wall.
 All campers have the option to try classic camp activities such as swimming, archery, and arts and crafts.

 We work to ensure each camper leaves with a greater sense of self-love, confidence, spirituality, and creativity from a week of being accepted as they are in a compassionate community.
 We believe that by exploring together in a group they develop a greater sense of empathy and responsibility to others and ready to face new challenges in the future.
 We hope that they feel inspired by their time in nature and have a deeper desire to become stewards of the earth.